-You might think pulling on a pair of tights is as easy as putting on jeans, but as in almost everything involving male dancers' clothes, you'd be wrong.
+You might think pulling on a pair of tights would be as easy as putting on jeans, but as with almost everything involving male dancers' clothes, you'd be wrong.

 CHOOSE THE RIGHT TIGHTS